-From struggling to compete in a changing world to weathering a global pandemic, this final Blockbuster location is taking a gamble with the odds stacked against it.
+From struggling to compete in a changing world to weathering the coronavirus, this final Blockbuster location is taking a gamble with the odds stacked against it.
 And for now, it’s winning.

-For its longtime general manager Sandi Harding, however, maintaining the store is certainly not a picnic.
+For Harding, however, maintaining the store is certainly not a picnic.
 According to VICE, the location’s website now sells location-specific Blockbuster t-shirts, hoodies, hats — and replicas of the old membership card that boast surviving COVID-19 alongside the store.

 Stocking the shelves with new releases has itself become an arduous task, as the 20-year-old store has outlived its local DVD distributor.
 In order to make sure the most popular titles are available for her customers, Harding ventures out to purchase the copies herself.

 “The big title for next week is Call of the Wild,” she said.
 “I usually start out with 30 on DVD, and 12 to 14 Blu-Ray.
 I’ll go to Walmart, Target, Fred Meyer, every retailer we have here in town, and I’ll only get five or 10 from each one.
 They don’t like me very much if I come in and just wipe out their shelves.”